Table of Contents

 It can be hard to tell what causes a miscarriage.
-Often it is a random problem with chromosomes that happens at conception.
-In the majority of cases, no definite cause is found.
+Often it is a random problem involving chromosomes that happens at conception.
+In the majority of cases, no cause is found.

 Some problems and health conditions can cause repeat miscarriages.
 These include:

 - Translocation.
 This is when one partner has abnormal chromosomes in their eggs or sperm.
 One piece of a chromosome is transferred to another chromosome.
 The embryo might get too much or not enough of the proper chromosomes.
 A miscarriage could occur.

 - Congenital uterus problems.
 There are many problems that can happen with the uterus.
 One common problem is a called a septate uterus.
 This is when the uterus is partially divided into 2 chambers.
 It can cause complications with pregnancy, including miscarriage.

 - Growths or adhesions in the uterus.
 Asherman syndrome causes adhesions and scarring in the uterus.
 These can lead to miscarriage.
 Growths in the uterus also may play a role in miscarriage.
 These could include fibroids or polyps.

 Some medical conditions could increase your risk of having multiple miscarriages.
 These include: